danbrakeley/frog/README.md

 ## TODO

 - handle dicritics in uicode on long transient lines
-- make some benchmarks, maybe do a pass on performance
+- add benchmarks and a way to view changes over time
 - go doc pass
 - test on linux and mac
 - handle terminal width size changing while an app is running (for anchored lines)

 ## Known Issues

+- When using anchored lines, if you resize the terminal to be narrowing than when frog was initialized, lines won't be properly cropped, and a long enough line could cause extra wrapping that would break the anchored line's ability to redraw itself.
+The result would be slightly garbled output.
+See the TODO in the previous section about this.
 - A single log line will print out all given fields, even if multiple fields use the same name.
 When outputting JSON, this can result in a JSON object that has multiple fields with the same name.
 This is not necessarily considered invalid, but it can result in ambiguous behavior.
   - Frog will output the field names in the same order as they are passed to Log/Transient/Verbose/Info/Warning/Error (even when outputting JSON).
   - When there are parent/child relationships, the fields are printed starting with the parent, and then each child's static fields (if any) are added in order as you traverse down, child to child.
-Any fields passed directly to the Logger are added last (and thus will print last in the output).
+Any fields passed with the log line itself are added last.

 ## Release Notes